rbcbj/wireguard-edge/README.md

     volumes:
       - ./config:/var/lib/wg/
 ```

+> [!NOTE]
+> The use of this solution as a transparent proxy is limited, and it is not fully supported.

 The previous example will create a service redirection that will respond to `google.internal` and proxy to external endpoint.